Beautiful Katamari: Reception

 Beautiful Katamari received "mixed or average reviews", according to review score aggregator Metacritic.
-Official Xbox Magazine stated: "It clearly aims to include everyone and exclude no one, and that's just plain refreshing amid a holiday season stuffed full of deadly serious, high-learning-curve me-toos".
+Official Xbox Magazine wrote that the game clearly aims at everyone regarding its simplicity, and called it a refreshing contrast to serious titles.
 IGN gave the game a 7.8 out of 10, calling Beautiful Katamari "a welcome addition to the barren category of family friendly games on 360" but also found fault in the game's short length and the lack of evolution in the Katamari series.
 Other critics lamented the lack of originality in Beautiful Katamari.
 Game Informer called the game the "ugly duckling" of the Katamari series, praising the new multiplayer facilities but calling the environments "dull and lifeless".
-Import-centric UK site NTSC-uk gave it 6/10: "When throwing in the short nature of the game and the lack of loving care to the little things that seemed to be lavished on its predecessors... then fans of the series may be left feeling somewhat disappointed.
-Newcomers will no doubt discover the reason why so many people hold the series very dear to their heart..."
+Import-centric UK site NTSC-uk gave it 6/10.
+The site noted the game's short length and lack of innovation and said that the title would disappoint fans of the series, but might be suitable for newcomers who have never played a game in the series.

-As of December 27, 2007, Beautiful Katamari is the 25th best-selling Xbox 360 title in Japan at 24,186 copies sold.
+As of December 2007, Beautiful Katamari is the 25th best-selling Xbox 360 title in Japan with 24,186 copies sold.